AmitJha2112/Website-Deployment-AWS-Terraform/README.md

-# Website Deployment on AWS using Custom VPC and Monitoring
+# Website Deployment on AWS using Terraform

 ## Project Overview
 This project demonstrates hosting a scalable and highly available website on **AWS** by creating a **Custom VPC** with **Auto Scaling**, **Application Load Balancer**, and monitoring via **CloudWatch**.
 It also integrates **Simple Notification Service (SNS)** for real-time alerts and notifications, ensuring continuous availability, scalability, and operational visibility.